Trace An Ex-Girl Friend

 Other approaches to find an old girlfriend

-There are of course other “paid for” directories.
+There are other “paid for” directories.
 Some give instant listings of all persons with the same surname of whatever the married surname is.
 It also lists any other residents which are great.

 Finding a lost sweetheart